Thomas-Yang/thomas-yang.github.io/_pages/about.md

 -->

 # 🔥 News
+- 🔥 **November 2025:** Four papers (ElasGNN, Drawloom, APERTURE and SOFT) are accepted to **PPoPP**.
+Congratulations to Siqi Wang, Yiqing Wang, Kaige Zhang and Qingxiao Sun.
 - 🔥 **June 2025:** Two papers (Smurfs and ZeroSpec) are accepted to **SC**.
 Congratulations to Siqi Wang and Shaokang Du.
 - 🔥 **June 2025:** Two papers (ESC and OVERT) are accepted to **ICPP**.
 Congratulations to Kelun Lei and Xuezhu Wang.
 - 🔥 **April 2025:** One paper (STAD) is accepted to **TPDS**.
 Congratulations to Zhibo Xuan.